barn owls Rising 2nd & 3rd Grade

 What’s the average day like?

-Camp Kingfisher program hours last from 9am-4pm and our FREE aftercare spans 8-9am in the morning and 4-6:15pm in the afternoon.
-The camper day is split into 6 periods including lunch inside Kingfisher Hall and 2 snack times.
-Each age group’s schedule includes 6 periods packed full of time in the outdoors, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, and so much more.
+Barn Owl program hours are from 9AM-4PM.
+We also offer free before and after care from 8-9AM and 4-6PM.
+The camper day is split into 6 activity periods, lunch inside Kingfisher Hall and 2 snack times.
+Activities include outdoor time, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, and so much more.
 Educational content varies based on the session theme.

 Did you know that CNC is home to more than 50 injured, non-releasable animals?
-LIVE animal encounters puts your camper face to face with the amazing native animals of Georgia: a 3-legged box turtle, a black rat snake with nerve damage to its tail, a barred owl that got caught in a snagged fishing line, and so much more!
+LIVE animal encounters put your camper face to face with three amazing native animals of Georgia: a 3-legged box turtle, a black rat snake with nerve damage to its tail, and a barred owl that got caught in a snagged fishing line.
 Counselors will discuss the animal’s home, adaptations, lifestyle, and special topics relating to the session theme.